Human rights in Islamic State-controlled territory

-Human rights in the territory controlled by the Islamic State (ISIL/ISIS) are considered to be in one of the worst states, if not the worst state in modern history and it has been harshly criticized by many political and religious organisations, as well as by many individuals.
+The condition of human rights in the territory controlled by the Islamic State (IS) is considered to be among the worst in the world.
 The Islamic State's policies included acts of genocide, torture and slavery.
-The United Nations Commission on Human Rights (UNCHR) has stated that the Islamic State "seeks to subjugate civilians under its control and dominate every aspect of their lives through terror, indoctrination, and the provision of services to those who obey".
-Many Islamic State actions of extreme criminality, terror, recruitment and other activities has been documented in the Middle East.
+The United Nations Commission on Human Rights (UNCHR) stated in November 2014 that the Islamic State "seeks to subjugate civilians under its control and dominate every aspect of their lives through terror, indoctrination, and the provision of services to those who obey".
+Many Islamic State actions of extreme criminality, terror, recruitment and other activities have been documented in the Middle East.